edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

 ### Configuration of Adding Microservices Routes for API Gateway

-For the current pre-existing Kong routes, they are configured and initialized statically through configuration TOML file specified in `security-proxy-setup` application.
+For the current pre-existing Kong routes, they are configured and initialized statically through configuration file specified in `security-proxy-setup` application.
 This is not sufficient for some other new additional microservices like application services, for example.
 Thus, adding new proxy Kong routes are now possibly achieved via the environment variable, `ADD_PROXY_ROUTE`, of service `edgex-proxy` in the docker-compose file.
 Here is an example:

 ```yaml
 edgex-proxy: